peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  as a byte (from 0 to 255).
 * `double ToDouble()`<br>
  Converts this value to a 64-bit floating-point number.
+* `long ToDoubleBits()`<br>
+ Converts this value to its closest equivalent as a 64-bit floating-point number, expressed as an integer in the IEEE 754 binary64 format.
 * `EDecimal ToEDecimal()`<br>
  Converts this rational number to an arbitrary-precision decimal number.
 * `EDecimal ToEDecimal​(EContext ctx)`<br>